List of FTP commands

-Below is a list of FTP commands that may be sent to an FTP server, including all commands that are standardized in RFC 959 by the IETF.
-All commands below are RFC 959 based unless stated otherwise.
-Note that most command-line FTP clients present their own set of commands to users.
+Below is a list of FTP commands that may be sent to a File Transfer Protocol (FTP) server.
+It includes all commands that are standardized by the Internet Engineering Task Force (IETF) in RFC 959, plus extensions.
+Note that most command-line FTP clients present their own non-standard set of commands to users.
 For example, GET is the common user command to download a file instead of the raw command RETR.